 Iran is the birthplace of some of the most ancient civilizations with a rich history and precious heritage.
-Without a doubt, the most celebrated and valuable element of Iranian heritage, among other ancient artifacts ornamenting the prestigious museums and intuitions worldwide, are the tablets and inscriptions discovered in Iran plateau.
+Without a doubt, the most celebrated and valuable element of Iranian heritage, among other ancient artifacts ornamenting the prestigious museums and intuitions worldwide, are the tablets and inscriptions discovered on Iran plateau.
 The unique significance of these inscriptions comes from their primary purpose to outlast their creators and deliver a message to future generations; just like Herodotus, the father of history, who intended to be the witness of a piece of history for posterity.
 Inscriptions, however, are created as single copies, unlike textual documents.

 |An Elamite inscriptions

 Prior to the development of a writing system, logograms were utilized to register human thoughts.
 These signs were representing a concept or a meaning rather than a phoneme or a consonant.
 Some evidence of logogram inscriptions was also discovered in Iran.
 With advancements and the growth of humankind over time, the need for an updated and flexible writing system became undeniable.
 A slick and simple writing system capable of more extended concepts and relations was required to transfer the new and more comprehensive concepts with adequately fast speed.

 Traces of such writing's evolution are visible from ancient times up to the present time.
-On the contrary, no grand palace had ever been built as a communication means but to show the magnificence of the empire of the time, no tradition or culture was established to be handed over to next generations and no tool or jewelry was made for any other reason than meeting the demands of the people.
-It is only the inscriptions and tablets which were intended to leave a message for us, one of the most notable examples are the golden and silver tablets of Darius, discovered in Apadana Palace in Persepolis and installed on palace walls, in order to deliver
+On the contrary, no grand palace had ever been built as a communication means but to show the magnificence of the empire of the time, no tradition or culture was established to be handed over to the next generations and no tool or jewelry was made for any other reason than meeting the demands of people.
+It is only the inscriptions and tablets which were intended to leave a message for us, one of the most notable examples is the golden and silver tablets of Darius, discovered in Apadana Palace in Persepolis and installed on palace walls, in order to deliver

 his memorandum after 2,500 years.